-Ac18 (353aa:40.9kDa), (Bm10:356aa:41.5kDa).
 Homologs of Ac18 are found in all Group I and II NPV genomes.
-An AcMNPV bacmid deleted for Ac18 was infectious with an LD50 in T. ni larvae similar to wt, but took somewhat longer to kill larvae than wt (78).
+An AcMNPV bacmid deleted for Ac18 was infectious with an LD50 in T. ni larvae similar to wt, but took somewhat longer to kill larvae than wt (85).

-Ac19 (108aa:12.2kDa), (Bm11:110aa:12.5kDa).
 Homologs of Ac19 are found in all Group I and most group II NPVs.
-Ac19 is likely to be nonessential because when it was interrupted by insertional mutagenesis in BmNPV (Bm11), the virus appeared to be viable (15).
+Ac19 is likely to be nonessential because when it a BmNPV Bm11 deletion was viable (15, 39).

-Ac20/21 (417aa:47.7kDa), (Bm12:440aa:50.0kDa) (arif-1).
+Ac20/21 (417aa:47.7kDa), (Bm12:440aa:50.0kDa), (Ha131: 265aaa:30.4kDa)(arif-1).

 This region has been resequenced in AcMNPV strains C6 and also in strains E, E2, and L1, and in all cases it was found that Ac20 and 21 are a single orf (11), see also (12).
 In addition, these two orfs are combined as a single orf in several closely related viruses.
 Homologs of arif-1 are present in all Group I and most Group II genomes.
 AcMNPV orf20/21 is called actin-rearrangement-inducing factors (arif-1).
-It is expressed as an early gene and transfection of a plasmid containing this gene into Tn-368 cells is able to induce actin rearrangement (79).
+It is expressed as an early gene and transfection of a plasmid containing this gene into Tn-368 cells is able to induce actin rearrangement (86).
 Arif-1 was found to colocalize with F-actin at the plasma membrane and deletion mutants showed a loss of actin concentration at the plasma membrane.
 Deletions of the C-terminal half of the gene or insertion of the LacZ gene near the center of the orf resulted in constructs that showed no significant loss of infectivity in Tn-368 or Sf cells (11).
-Analysis by HHpred (59) predicts that Ac21 has an extensive region that resembles structures found in the largest subunit of RNA polymerase II, fibrinogen, and rhodopsin.
+Analysis by HHpred (64) predicts that Ac21 has an extensive region that resembles structures found in the largest subunit of RNA polymerase II, fibrinogen, and rhodopsin.

+Ac22 (382aa:43.8kDa), (Bm13:382aa:43.8kDa), (Ha132:383:44.5kDa) (PIF-2).

-\Ac22 (382aa:43.8kDa), (Bm13:382aa:43.8kDa) (PIF-2).
-This gene is a member of the per os infectivity factor (80) gene group.
-These genes can be deleted and the mutant are still infectious for cultured cells, but are not orally infectious for insects (81).
-It is present in all baculovirus genomes and is also present in a nudivirus genome (82).
-For more information see Ac138 (p74).
+This gene is a member of the per os infectivity factor (87) gene group.
+These genes can be deleted and the mutant are still infectious for cultured cells, but are not orally infectious for insects (88).
+It is present in all baculovirus genomes and is also present in a nudivirus genome (89).
+For more information see Ac138 (p74) and Chapter 3.

-Ac23 (690aa:79.9kDa), (Bm14:673aa:78.0kDa), F protein.
+Ac23 (690aa:79.9kDa), (Bm14:673aa:78.0kDa), (Ha133:677aa:78.2kDa), F (Fusion) protein.

 Ac23 is a homolog of the predicted fusion protein (F) of Group II lepidopteran NPVs, GVs, and the dipteran virus (CuniNPV).
 Homologs are found in all baculoviruses except the hymenopteran viruses.
-In Group II viruses such as LdMNPV, Ac23 homologs (Id130) encode low pH-activated fusion proteins.
+In Group II viruses such as LdMNPV and HaSNPV, Ac23 homologs (Id130, Ha133) encode low pH-activated fusion proteins.
 In Group I viruses, they appear to be inactive as fusion proteins and have been replaced by gp64, which is not found in the Group II viruses, GVs, or hymenopteran or dipteran viruses.
-Homologs of the F gene are also found as the env gene of insect retroviruses (83), and are also present in some insect genomes (84).
-Although inactive in Group I viruses, the Acorf23 homolog is glycosylated and associated with the envelope of BV and with the membranes of OpMNPV-infected cells (85).
+Orthologs of the F gene are also found as the env gene of insect retroviruses (90), and are also present in some insect genomes (91).
+They also appear to be related to the fusion (F) proteins of the paramyxoviridae (see Chapter 2).
+Although inactive in Group I viruses, the Acorf23 homolog is glycosylated and associated with the envelope of BV and with the membranes of

+OpMNPV-infected cells (92).
 In AcMNPV, Ac23 is also associated with BV membranes and its deletion from the genome results in infectious virus, but the time to kill larvae was somewhat extended (10).
-Ac23 was found to be associated with ODV as was the homolog in CuniNPV (36, 86).
+Ac23 was found to be associated with ODV as was the homolog in CuniNPV (74, 93).